Magical place!

 Tertre Roteboeuf 2006 95p

 Tasted five times - last time in November 2013.
 Consistent notes.
-Very aromatic, intense nose of black fruit, complex and rich, excellently showing on the palate with richness and depth, great finesse and elegance, great complexity, silky tannin, long, long finish.
+Very aromatic, intense nose of black fruit, complex and rich, excellently showing on the palate with richness and depth, great finesse and elegance, great complexity, silky tannin, and a long, long finish.
 Incredible wine if you consider the problems of the vintage.
 Another magic stuff from Francois Mitjavile!

 Tertre Roteboeuf 2005 99-100p